-Students will be ranked for admission into the Dental Hygiene program using the following criteria: (1) interview with the Dental Hygiene Program Committee, (2) written essay's, (3) high school or College grade point average (GPA) or GED, (4) score on the Wonderlic Scholastic Level Exam, (5) score on the HESI Evolve Reach Admission Assessment Exam (A2), (6) work experience in an allied health field or military service.
-A description of the ranking criteria and procedures is as follows:
+Students will be ranked for admission into the Dental Hygiene program using the following criteria: (1) high school and/or college grade point average (GPA) or GED, (2) interview with the Dental Hygiene Program Director, (3) written essay, (4) score on the Wonderlic Scholastic Level Exam, and (5) work experience in an allied health field or military service.
+Following is a description of the ranking criteria and procedures.

-- Interview by the Dental Hygiene Program Committee.
-The interview (1 to 1.5 hrs.) will assess a variety of the applicant's characteristics and attributes.
-A questionnaire interview rubric will result in the assignment of a score ranging from 4 to 20. - Written Essay.
-The essay will include the assessment of content, writing format, logical progression of thoughts, writing style, spelling, grammar, and punctuation.
-An essay rubric will result in the assignment of a score ranging from 5 to 25. - High School Grade Point Average (GPA) or GED.
-The high school GPA or GED will have a possible score ranging from 0 to 60.
-If an applicant submits a high school transcript and College transcript, the higher of the two scores will be used to assign a score.
-Ten (10) additional points will be awarded for students who have a cumulative 3.0 GPA in College science courses.
-Total possible score in this category is 70. - Wonderlic Scholastic Level Exam (SLE) Score.
+- Interview with the Dental Hygiene Program Director.
+The interview will assess a variety of the applicant's characteristics and attributes.
+A questionnaire interview rubric will result in the assignment of a score ranging from 1 to 5. - Written Essay.
+The essay will include the assessment of content, writing format, logical progression of thoughts, writing style, spelling, grammar and punctuation.
+An essay rubric will result in the assignment of a score ranging from 5 to 25. - High School Grade Point Average (GPA), GED and College GPA if applicable.
+The high school or college GPA or GED will have a possible score ranging from 0 to 60.
+Ten (10) additional points will be awarded for students who have a cumulative 3.0 GPA in college science courses.
+Total possible score in this category is 70.

+- Wonderlic Scholastic Level Exam (SLE) Score.
 Points will be assigned according to the score on the exam ranging from 0 to 30.
+Minimum score of 16 required.

-A minimum score of 17 is required on the exam to result in the assignment of points. - HESI Evolve Reach Admission Assessment Exam (A2) Score.
-Points will be assigned according to the score on the exam ranging from 0 to 60. - Work Experience in an Allied Health Field or US Military Service.
-Points will be assigned according to the amount of time the applicant has worked in the allied field or US Military Service ranging from 0 to 50.
+- Work Experience in an Allied Health Field or U.S. Military Service.
+Points will be assigned according the amount of time the applicant has worked in an allied health field or served in the US Military, ranging from 0 to 30.